thelichedev/blog/posts/defect_evaluation.md

 As long as their cost does not make implementing new features prohibitive.
 (We are engineers, our work is all about cost/quality tradeoffs).

-On the opposite, **a defect being delivered to the user come with a big risk** the cost of discovery, diagnostic and the probability of massively impacting operations are an order of magnitude above defects caught before delivery.
+On the opposite, **a defect being delivered to the user comes with a big risk**: the cost of discovery, diagnostic and the probability of massively impacting operations are an order of magnitude above defects caught before delivery.

 If all our defects are found and corrected before users outside of our team are impacted, we can develop **a relation of trust with our users**.